 Global Volcanism Program | Image GVP-10378

-Fumarolic plumes are visible on the hydrothermally altered western wall of Santa Ana's inner summit crater, which contains an acidic lake.
-A steep descent down the NE crater wall at the far right allows access to the lake for geochemical sampling; recent surveys measured pH values of around 1.
-Sequences of bedded phreatomagmatic tephra layers more than 100 m thick are exposed in the background in the walls of the outer summit craters of Santa Ana volcano.
+Gases rise from the hydrothermally altered western wall of Santa Ana's inner summit crater above the acidic lake.
+A steep path down the NE crater wall (far right) provides access to the lake for geochemical sampling.
+Sequences of phreatomagmatic tephra units more than 100 m thick are exposed in the walls of the outer summit craters.

 Photo by Paul Kimberly, 2002 (Smithsonian Institution).